mrpappas/lab-rat/Interviews/Jeff Edmondson - Christophe Mandy Interview.md

 So we'll usually build for example on this satellite there are two radios on each satellite.
 So that means we did four radios to fly with and then we had spares and qualification articles even at the radio level where we would test the radio to the different environments.

-So there's there's you know there's in total um about five spacecraft worth of components that we end up buying for the two satellites that are flying. [unclear]
+So there's there's you know there's in total um about five spacecraft worth of components that we end up buying for the two satellites that are flying.

 ### Interplanetary Challenges: Hot Near Earth, Weak Links at Mars, Slow Response (6:18)